xbmc/repo-plugins/plugin.program.AML/NOTES.md

 ### Implicit ROM merging ###

 Software List XMLs do not have the ROM `merge` attribute.
-However, ClrMAME Pro merges SL clone ROMs implicitely if a ROM with same CRC exists in the parent set.
+However, ClrMAME Pro merges SL clone ROMs implicitly if a ROM with same CRC exists in the parent set.

 SL `sms`, item `teddyboy` and `teddyboyc`.